nodejs/modules/README.md

 > ### [Current Plan for ECMAScript Modules support in Node.js](./doc/plan-for-new-modules-implementation.md)

 A new ECMAScript modules implementation shipped behind the `--experimental-modules` flag in Node.js 12.0.0.
-The flag was dropped in Node.js 13.2.0.
+The flag was dropped in Node.js 13.2.0, although the implementation remains experimental and is still subject to change.
 A road map of the implementation’s development is [here](./doc/plan-for-new-modules-implementation.md).

 ## Features